NetLogo/sbt-requirejs/README.md

 ## Terms of Use

 This code is released under the Apache 2 license, courtesy of The Guardian.
+Please see [LICENSE.txt](LICENSE.txt) for further details.